 L. A. Clugh

-Burial lists are linked below and 97% finished.
-Of course who can say they are ever finished.
+Cemetery burial lists are linked below and almost finished.
+Of course, who can say they are ever finished.

 A link to the Area Plan Commission book is now available.
 It is in Adobe